 Glycolic acid is by far the most popular alpha hydroxy and the one most widely used in face rejuvenation treatments because of its effectiveness and special ability to penetrate the skin due to its small molecule size.

-The increased popularity of glycolic acid skin care products is primarily due to the fact that they can offer quite an impressive array of benefits to skin texture and tone over a period of time.
+The increased popularity of glycolic acid products is primarily due to the fact that they can offer numerous antiaging benefits to our complexions texture and tone over a period of time.

 Alpha Hydroxy Benefits